Three passes to climb, two long treeless, trackless valleys, lots of views unobstructed by trees.

 For those with a four wheel drive this is a good taster of what tramping in Marlborough has to offer.
 Plenty of variation in landscape.

-The four wheel drive is to deal with the 38 km from State Highway SH 63 in the Wairau valley to Bottom Gordon Hut.
+You need a four wheel drive to deal with the 38 km from State Highway SH 63 in the Wairau valley to Bottom Gordon Hut.
 Even with a lightweight four wheel drive you should be able to get to Bobs Creek, near the Leatham River crossing immediately before Barbers Hut.

 The huts are great and unlikely to be at capacity.
 This area doesn’t get many visitors.

 On the northern side, where the route is forested, the track is well enough marked.
 Well, for those with a keen eye.
 Once over Severn or Saxton Saddles there are no markers at all.
 You make your own route, hence the “route” aspect in the name.
 That’s no big deal, as long as you are carrying the LINZ maps, it’s usually clear where to go.